Key takeaways

 Bottom line

-Weight gain after hysterectomy is common, but it doesn’t have to be permanent.
-With the right plan and a few lifestyle changes, you can maintain or lose weight while supporting your recovery.
+Weight gain after hysterectomy is common, but it doesn't have to be permanent.
+With the right approach and a few lifestyle adjustments, it's possible to maintain or lose weight while supporting recovery.

 Various factors can contribute to hysterectomy-related weight gain.
-These include hormonal changes (especially a loss of estrogen), reduced physical activity, disrupted sleep, and increased stress.
+These include hormonal changes (especially a loss of estrogen depending on the type of hysterectomy), reduced physical activity, disrupted sleep, and increased stress.

-Medical interventions may also help you reach your goals.
-Consider talking to your healthcare provider about whether options such as hormone replacement therapy and weight loss medication are right for you.
+Medical interventions may help you reach your goals.
+Consider talking to your healthcare provider about whether options such as weight loss medication are right for you.

 Frequently asked questions (FAQs)